spoogle/SearchTouch/README.markdown

     NSString *snippet;
     NSDictionary *postingsForTerm;

-`snippet` is currently always the empty string.
+*snippet* is currently always the empty string.

-`postingsForTerm` is a dictionary mapping each search term to a `Postings` instance, with readable instance variables:
+*postingsForTerm* is a dictionary mapping each search term to a *Postings* instance, with readable instance variables:

     DocID docid;
     int npostings;
     uint32_t *positions;

-So for example, the first position of the first `@"enable"` in the first result for the query `@"enable improvement"` can be found by:
+So for example, the first position of the first *enable* in the first result for the query *enable improvement* can be found by:

     Search *s = [[Search alloc] initWithQueryString:@"enable improvement" andIndex:index];
     NSArray *rankedResults = [s rankedResults];